-How to buy a fixer upper house
+How to buy a fixer-upper house

-Learn more about the pros & cons
+Learn more about the pros and cons

-What are the pros of buying a fixer upper house?
+What are the pros of buying a fixer-upper house?

 - More affordable.
-A fixer upper is typically less expensive than a ready to move in home.
+A fixer-upper is typically less expensive than a ready-to-move-in home.
 Your down payment and monthly costs will also be lower, which can leave you more cash to pay for renovations.

 - More customizable.
-A fixer upper puts you in control of how you want your home to look.
+A fixer-upper puts you in control of how you want your home to look.
 You choose the tile, flooring, colors, and layout in each room to fit your needs.

 - Less competition.
-Fewer homebuyers are interested in a fixer upper.
+Fewer homebuyers are interested in a fixer-upper.
 This can help you pay a lower price and give you more ability to negotiate.

-What are the cons of buying a fixer upper house?
+What are the cons of buying a fixer-upper house?

 - Added stress.
-Renovations can be stressful whether you are doing the work yourself or paying contractors to do it for you.
+Renovations can be stressful, whether you are doing the work yourself or paying contractors to do it for you.

-What are tips for buying a fixer upper house?
+What are tips for buying a fixer-upper house?

 - Get the home inspected.
 While an inspection might not find every problem, it can help you identify problems and estimate the cost of repairs.
 A home inspection can also help you prioritize what work needs to be tackled first.

-Last reviewed and updated December 2022 by Freedom Mortgage Corporation.
+Last reviewed and updated January 2024 by Freedom Mortgage Corporation.